Maureen Cleave

 Maureen Diana Cleave (20 October 1934 – 6 November 2021) was a British journalist.
-She worked for the London Evening Standard from 1958 conducting interviews with many prominent musicians of the era, including Bob Dylan and John Lennon.
+She worked for the London Evening Standard from 1958 conducting interviews with many prominent musicians of the era, including Bob Dylan and each of The Beatles.
 Over 50 years, she continued to interview people in all walks of life, in the Standard, the Telegraph Magazine, Observer Magazine, Saga magazine, Intelligent Life magazine, and elsewhere.

 Early life

-Cleave was born near Delhi, British India, on 20 October 1934.
+Cleave was born in Mussoorie, British India, on 20 October 1934.
 She grew up in Ireland, her mother Isabella's country of origin with an English father, Major John Cleave, of the 7th Rajputs.
 Cleave attended Rosleven boarding school in Athlone and Howell’s Girls’ School in Denbigh, before reading Modern History at St Anne's College, Oxford.
 There, she had the distinction of being the first woman asked to speak at the Oxford Union.
 She graduated with third class honours in 1957.